dd-pardal/tty-events/docs.md

 <a name="module_tty-events--Terminal+event_keypress"></a>

 ### "keypress"
-Event fired when a key (or key combinaion) is pressed.
+Event fired when a key (or key combination) is pressed.

 **Kind**: event emitted by [<code>Terminal</code>](#exp_module_tty-events--Terminal)
 <a name="module_tty-events--Terminal+event_mousedown"></a>